simonklee/algorithms/README.md

     It's of course possible to build these algorithms without the citrus dependency.
 *   I've added a range of [BlueJ](http://www.bluej.org/) packages.
     I've kept the meta-data when commiting to github.
-It's possible these meta files seem confusing, but if you'd like to the test the algorithms I recommend getting BlueJ.
-It's a nice tool for learning about algorithms in Java due to it's simple debugger.
+The meta files might seem confusing, but I kept them as it makes it easier to test the algorithms in BlueJ.
+The debugger available in the BlueJ Java-editor is easy to use and makes solving these kind of problem sets a simpler task.

 License